Most linux ISO files will just work if you just copy them to an E2B 2nd level folder such as \_ISO\MAINMENU, \_ISO\AUTO or \_ISO\LINUX.

 Before running E2B, use the \MAKE_THIS_DRIVE_CONTIGUOUS.cmd script or Ctrl+F2 in RMPrepUSB to make all files on the E2B USB drive contiguous.

 In linux, you can use defragfs to make a FAT32 E2B drive contiguous or udefrag for NTFS drives (see \_ISO\docs\linux_utils folder).
+Please go here for instructions.

-If the \_ISO\CONTIG.ISO file is present and if it is large enough, if the linux ISO is not contiguous, E2B will copy it to the CONTIG.ISO file first, to make it contiguous (CONTIG.ISO should already be contiguous).
+If the \_ISO\CONTIG.ISO file is present and if it is large enough, if the linux ISO is not contiguous, E2B will copy it to the CONTIG.ISO file first, to make it contiguous (CONTIG.ISO must already be contiguous).

 If CONTIG.ISO is not large enough for your ISO (i.e. your ISO is larger than 500MB), simply delete CONTIG.ISO and copy any larger file to the E2B drive and rename it as \_ISO\CONTIG.ISO.
 Then make it contiguous using defragfs or udefrag.
+Please go here for instructions.

 If the ISO cannot be made contiguous, E2B will automatically attempt to use ISOBOOT.g4b.
 This is a grub4dos batch file which attempts to identify the ISO from it's filename and then uses special 'cheat codes' to tell linux where to find the ISO file during 2nd stage booting.
 The method is similar to the methods used by many other multibooters such as YUMI, XBOOT, pendrivelinux, etc. As such, it may not work for all distributions and versions of linux.
 ISOBOOT.g4b may need to be constantly updated whenever a new distro is arbitrarily changed by the developers!